All about the Genuine Steps Certificate

 What is the purpose of the Genuine Steps Certificate?

-A Genuine Steps Certificate is part of the reformed pre-action procedures that needs to take place prior to parties initiating court proceedings.
+A Genuine Steps Certificate is part of the reformed pre-action procedures that need to take place prior to parties initiating court proceedings.

 These pre-action procedures encourage parties to make a genuine effort to narrow their issues and resolve their dispute prior to initiating court proceedings.
 For instance, participating in negotiation or mediation if it is safe to do so, exchanging all financial information, formalising an agreement with respect to any resolved issues and providing written notice to the other party of your intention to start proceedings.